grig23/primetime.en/help/programming/tvsdk-1.4-for-android/ui-configure/android-1.4-ui-volume-control.md

 ---
 description: You can set up a user interface control for sound volume.
-seo-description: You can set up a user interface control for sound volume.
-seo-title: Provide volume control
 title: Provide volume control
-uuid: 63e96424-54d0-4c16-bd94-2366722f752a
 ---

 # Provide volume control{#provide-volume-control}